10 Best No-Doc Business Loans for 2025

 ---|---|

 Ideal for newer businesses with low revenue, LoanBuilder offers short-term loans from $5,000 to $100,000 – and up to $150,000 for repeat borrowers.
-As a relaxed eligibility loan, you only need to have been in business for nine months, with a minimum annual revenue of $33,300 to qualify.
+As a relaxed eligibility loan, you only need nine months in business to qualify, with a minimum annual revenue of $33,300.

 Instead of interest, LoanBuilder charges a flat fee on the loan amount, which could be anywhere from 2.9% to 18.72%, according to sources online.
 However, this could translate to steep APRs in some cases.
 But its application process is low doc, requiring just four months of bank statements.
 Funds are typically available as soon as the next business day.